bplowry/bplowry.github.io/content/blog/becoming-telstra-purple/index.md

 after my previous employer closed their Perth office.
 I'd been a developer for just under a year and in the software industry for just under 3 years.
-I've had amazing opportunities for growth since starting at Readify, making use of our professional development time to learn new skills (both technical and core skills) and learning from some really smart and encouraging people.
+I've had amazing opportunities for growth since starting at Readify.
+We get 20 days per year of professional development time to learn new skills, both technical and core skills.
+And I'm surrounded by smart and encouraging people who are always willing to help.
 These learning opportunities were the biggest reason for me joining Readify in the first place.

-Fast-forwarding to the present day,
-Readify is now part of [Telstra Purple](https://purple.telstra.com).
+Now Readify is now part of [Telstra Purple](https://purple.telstra.com).
 The Readify company name will live on in our hearts and minds, but not on paper.
 The connections I'd built with the people around me,